State that energy may be stored as kinetic, gravitational potential, chemical, elastic (strain), nuclear, electrostatic and internal (thermal)

 Random motion of particles

-Understanding the storage mechanism helps predict how energy will be released or transferred in a system.
+Identifying the dominant storage form and the relevant transfer mechanism allows you to predict how energy will be released, stored, or lost in a given situation.